 You can definitely save the day – and be the pickleball hero- by being prepared with an extra paddle in your car.

 The problem is the inside of your parked car can get very hot- very quickly.
 If you live in places like Arizona or Florida you’re very aware of this…but you don’t have to live in the hottest parts of the county to experience this.

-Even Minnesota, know for it’s freezing winters, has plenty of summer days that reach into the 90s.
-Here is how fast a car can heat up on a 95 degree day:
+Even Minnesota, known for its freezing winters, has plenty of summer days that reach into the 90s.
+Here is how fast a car can heat up on a 95-degree day:

 5 mins: the inside your car can go to 110 degrees.
 By 15 minutes, 122 degrees inside the car.
 At 30 minutes, your car can get to 128 degrees and after an hour: 135 degrees!